Budget pressure unlikely to deflect Iran from nuclear goals

 Mehrdad Emadi of Betamatrix International Consultancy suggested Rouhani had to consider the IRGC in setting economic policy because it could spoil any nuclear deal.

-Greater defence spending was aimed at "giving them a big piece of the public pie so they can stop kicking up a fuss when it comes to negotiations, especially those with the Americans."
+Greater defense spending was aimed at "giving them a big piece of the public pie so they can stop kicking up a fuss when it comes to negotiations, especially those with the Americans."

 "The IRGC are extremely sensitive to any reduction of ‘military aid’ to what they see as strategic allies."